foimedia/foi/README.md

 ## Installing

+### Configuration

 First you need to [create a bot](https://telegram.me/botfather).
-After creating and retrieving the bot token and username, paste it into `config/default.json`:
+Once you send your bot name and the BotFather gives you your bot token you are good to go.
+Paste it into `config/default.json`:

 ```json
 "telegram": {